 Among the Southeast Asian languages in India — Indonesian, Mongolian and Tibetan languages course in Delhi are not as popular as Chinese Mandarin, Japanese or Korean.

-Still, many want to pursue one of these languages for various reasons like job employment, immigration, business, traveling, interest, etc.
+Still, many want to pursue one of these languages for various reasons, such as job employment, immigration, business, traveling, or interest.

-Although there aren’t many options, few colleges and learning centers offer Bahasa Indonesia, Mongolian, Tibetan language courses in Delhi, India.
+Although there are few options, few colleges and learning centers offer Bahasa Indonesian, Mongolian, and Tibetan language courses in Delhi, India.

 Mongolian Language in India